CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

     git status

-Commit your changes and give a short description of your action (e.g. 'conversion scripts for 'corpus' added'):
+Commit your changes:

     git commit

+This will ask for a short description of your action (e.g. 'conversion scripts for 'corpus' added')

 Finally you can push your changes: